hal/console/README.md

 mvn clean install -Dgwt.skipCompilation
 ```

+## Production Builds

+To build a HAL release ready to be used as standalone console, for WildFly or JBoss EAP use one of the following commands:

+- Standalone: `mvn clean install -P prod,theme-hal`
+- WildFly: `mvn clean install -P prod,theme-wildfly`
+- JBoss EAP: `mvn clean install -P prod,theme-eap`

 # Run

 The GWT development mode starts a local Jetty server.
 As a one time prerequisite you need to add the URL of the local Jetty server as an allowed origin to your WildFly / JBoss EAP configuration: